We recently came across this old piece in the New York Times: NY Times, 10/9/2015 “A Student Loan System Stacked Against the Borrower” .

 - Almost every type of student loan is non-dischargeable in bankruptcy unless you can prove extreme hardship.
 This is likely hard to prove.
 Having good records (see above) is very important.

-- While a bankruptcy may not discharge student loans, we have successfully used Chapter 13 to force the loan creditors into a reasonable and affordable payment plan, and to stop collections while this is going on.
+- While a bankruptcy may not discharge student loans, our New Jersey bankruptcy lawyers have successfully used Chapter 13 to force the loan creditors into a reasonable and affordable payment plan, and to stop collections while this is going on.
 When the plan is completed, the debt is still there, but at least you do not have to deal with impossible demands for payment or harsh collection methods.

 We are looking forward to the day when the system is not so stacked against the borrower.
 In the meantime, these steps can only help.
 For questions about bankruptcy or assistance with your bankruptcy case, contact the best bankruptcy lawyer in New Jersey at Neuner & Ventura LLP.